hariravichandran/ibridgepy2docker/README.md

 # IBridgePy on Docker

-Dockerize IBridgePy Platform: (https://ibridgepy.com) to Automate your Trading.
+Dockerize IBridgePy Platform: (https://ibridgepy.com) to do Algorithmic Trading in Python with Interactive Brokers.

 This repo uses the 3.7 Ubuntu files as needed for IBridgePy (e.g., IBridgePy_Ubuntu_Python37_64).
 Tested Deployment on MacOS Monterey on 2016 13" Macbook Pro.
 (Unfortunately, it doesn't look like IBridgePy supports Apple Silicon Macs at the Current Time).
 It *should* work on Linux, but has not been tested.